Functional Hormone Solutions

 The endocrine system comprises of eight different glands: the adrenal glands, pineal, pituitary, thyroid, thymus, pancreas, and the ovaries (female) and testes (male).

-The most common hormonal problems - sending quite literally hundreds of people out of balance - that I see in my clinic are: insulin resistance (from excessive sugar consumption), Adrenal imbalances (from chronic stress and blood sugar irregularities), imbalances in sex hormones (such as high oestrogen and low progesterone), and sub-optimal thyroid function (that has, due to poor current diagnostic testing, often been misdiagnosed as “normal”).
+The most common hormonal problems - sending quite literally hundreds of people out of balance - that I see in my clinic are: insulin resistance (from excessive sugar consumption), imbalances in sex hormones (such as high oestrogen and low progesterone), and sub-optimal thyroid function (that has, due to poor current diagnostic testing, often been misdiagnosed as “normal”) and overall hypothalamic-pituitary axis dysfunction.

 We are dynamic creatures!
 If a hormone becomes excessive or depleted this begins a chain reaction that doesn’t have an end until the cause of the imbalance is put right.
 Simply taking a pill for high blood sugar levels, for example, may very well not be the complete answer.
 What we have to ask is why your blood sugar is rising in the first place!